wp-plugins/preserve-code-formatting/readme.txt

 The visual editor has a tendency to screw up some of your intent, especially when you are attempting to include raw code.
 This plugin does not make any claims about working when you create posts with the visual editor enabled.

+= Can I put shortcode examples within code tags and not have them be evaluated by WordPress? =

+Yes, shortcodes within code tags (or any tag processed by this plugin) will be output as pure text and not be processed as shortcodes by WordPress.

 == Screenshots ==